 Diphenhydramine (Benadryl) cream is an over-the-counter medication that temporarily blocks the effects of histamine.
 By using it topically, you may control itchiness, redness, and swelling.

-Hydrocortisone cream may also be used to control itchiness and irritation, however, you should avoid using hydrocortisone creams long-term as it may cause skin-damaging side effects.
+Hydrocortisone cream may also be used to control itchiness and irritation, however, you should avoid using hydrocortisone creams long-term as they may cause skin-damaging side effects.

 Ibuprofen (Motrin), taken orally, may further reduce redness and swelling.